 (8th and 9th Grades)

 8th/9th graders are invited to take part in a year-long program exploring personal faith and values, Unitarian Universalist thought, and Spiritual practice.
 Youth meet monthly in a group, work individually with an adult mentor, and participate in four retreats.
 The Coming of Age (COA) program is organized every other year.
-It is offered in 2019-2020 and will repeat in 2021-2022.
-COA youth and mentors kick off the program with a meeting in September.

 Boy Scouts UU Religious Program